About Red Cross and Red Cross College

 Red Cross College accepts that on some occasions students will arrive late to training as a result of circumstances beyond their control, such as a sick child, motor vehicle accidents, public transport delays and inclement weather.

 Students will be accepted in to class no later than 30 minutes after the commencement of the training.
-For example, if a class commences at 0830hrs, a student will be accepted into that class no later than 0900hrs.
+For example, if a class commences at 8:30AM, a student will not be accepted into that class later than 9:00AM.

 Any student who arrives later than 30 minutes may need to pay a transfer fee or forfeit the money already paid.
 First aid training is competency based training, meaning a student must demonstrate they hold the underpinning and essential knowledge, skills and attitudes to be deemed compete.
 Students arriving late to class must review the material they have missed in their own time to ensure they have the knowledge and are adequately prepared for their competency assessments.
 Due to the large amount of information a trainer must deliver, trainers are unable to repeat information already delivered.